oscarpolanco/gatsby-course/modules_text/README.md

 # Gatsby course modules text

 In this course, we will check [gatsby](https://www.gatsbyjs.com/docs/) which is a framework to build websites with `react`.
 In each module, we will have some text that will help me to write about what I will be learning.
+In this course, they are assuming that you have some pre-existing knowledge about `js`, `react`; `node` and some basic understanding of some configurations that are used.

 ## Module 1: Getting setup